|Nutritional Guidelines (per serving)|

 This recipe is vegetarian, vegan, and gluten free, making it ideal for Thanksgiving when you need to address various diet restrictions.
 It would also be a wonderful component of a meat-free holiday menu.

 Gather the ingredients.

-Give Brussels sprouts a rinse in cold water and dry in a paper towel.
+Give the Brussels sprouts a rinse in cold water and dry on a paper towel.

-Trim off the ends if the sprouts are large and firm.
-If they are more tender, trim the end just a tiny bit.
+Trim off the ends of the sprouts if they are large and firm.
+If they are smaller and more tender, just cut off the brown end.
 Pull off any loose outer leaves.
-Slice in half, lengthwise and set aside.
+Slice the sprouts in half lengthwise.

 Place the Brussels sprouts in a single layer on a foil-lined baking sheet.

-Bake in the oven for 25 minutes, turning once.
-Sprouts are done when they are lightly browned.
+Roast in the oven for 25 minutes, turning once.
+The sprouts are done when they are browned and caramelized.